TCL Launches 2021 Premium Mini LED TVs with Unrivaled 8K Performance

 *Compared with TCL X915 8K QLED TV

-Besides true 8K experience, the X Series also come with TCL QLED, that enhances colour volume to more than 100%, with over one billion colours.
+Besides true 8K experience, the X Series also come with QLED that enhances colour volume to more than 100%, with over one billion colours.

-For top notch immersive audio experience, apart from featuring Onkyo and Dolby Atmos® , X92 Pro Series is equipped with awesome 5.1.2 channel audio with 25 speakers and 160 watts audio output, while X92 Series has 2.1 channel and 60 watts output, together offering stunning and powerful sound delivery.
+For a professional audio experience, apart from featuring Onkyo and Dolby Atmos® , X925 PRO is equipped with awesome 5.1.2 channel audio with 25 speakers and 160 watts audio output, while X925 has 2.1 channel and 60 watts output, together offering stunning and powerful sound delivery.

-The X92 Pro Series' ultra-thin profile and its high-end look is made possible by TCL's futuristic and immersive design approaches, such as mechanical slice, leather-wrapped speakers, and reflective acoustic design.
+The X925 PRO's ultra-thin profile and its high-end look is made possible by TCL's futuristic and immersive design approaches, such as mechanical slice, leather-wrapped speakers and reflective acoustic design.

-The X Series also include 120Hz and TCL's Game Master Pro package features HDMI 2.1, Wifi 6 as well as Variable Refresh Rate (VRR), Auto Low Latency Mode(ALLM) and eARC delivers the best possible imageries and audio for gaming, TV shows and movies.
+The X Series also include 120Hz MEMC* and TCL Game Master package featuring HDMI 2.1*, Wifi 6 as well as Variable Refresh Rate (VRR), Auto Low Latency Mode(ALLM) and eARC that deliver the best possible imageries and audio for gaming, TV shows and movies.

 * Google Assistant is available in select languages, countries/regions.